pronoiac/the-manual/the-manual.md

 We paid Mick Houghton &pound;1,000 for doing our single.
 He will hate us saying this but he gets a lot less than the plugger because he had a lot less overheads and had to put in a lot less man hours.

-The tools of a publicist's trade are a telephone, a photocoping machine and a capacity to lie.
+The tools of a publicist's trade are a telephone, a photocopying machine and a capacity to lie.

 Friday.
 Take the weekend off and worry about all the wheels you have set in motion and all the invoices that will be winging their way to you over the next few weeks.